Technical Courses

 checklist and dive planning slate.
 The optional Equipment Set-up

-video on DVD is a great tool to help you
+and Key Skills video on DVD is a great tool to help you

 practice at home in between your tec diving adventures.
 You’ll